-People of all ages, genders and ethnic groups can develop alopecia areata.
+People of all ages, genders, and ethnic groups can develop alopecia areata.
 It often appears during childhood and can vary from person to person.
 About 6.8 million people in the U.S. alone have some form of alopecia.

 Your body's own immune system attacks the healthy hair follicles causing them to become smaller and smaller. it drastically slows down the production of hair growth until hair growth stops completely.

-With all forms of alopecia, your hair follicles stay alive and hair can regrow at anytime.
+With all forms of alopecia, your hair follicles stay alive and hair can regrow at any time.
 However, it is unpredictable and some people experience cycles of hair loss and hair growth.

 - Hair loss that occurs mostly on one side of the scalp instead of both sides